-Do not remove the sunroof while driving so that full attention may be given to the driving operation.
+Do not remove the sunroof while driving so full attention may be given to vehicle operation.

 - 1. Remove the sun shade.

 - 2. Tilt the sunroof up.

-- Push the knobs located on each end of the handle and push the sunroof upwards to disengage the handle linkage.
+- 3. Push the knobs located on each end of the handle and push the sunroof upwards to disengage the handle linkage.

 - 4. Pull the sunroof up from outside of the

-- 2-28 Instruments and controls